 The results are much better now.
 However, the accuracy of our model is not perfect yet.

 We will solve this problem in the next post using Transfer Learning.

-So far, we are just talking how to create augmented images, but let’s see how they look like.
+So far, we were just talking how to create augmented images, but let’s see how they look like.

 In order to do this, we need to use one image from generator and “loop it”.
 This will iterate through generator and perform augmentation.
 Below we show a visualization of samples of those images.

 To summarize, we have learned how to use the data augmentation technique to improve model’s performance.
+In situations when data is scarce or data collection is expensive, we can use this method.
+However, be aware that we cannot augment dataset to an extremely large proportions.
+This method has its limit.
 In the next post, we are going to show how the process of transfer learning can be applied.